December 6 – December 14, 2018

 V.5 presents five exhibitions organized by fourteen first-year students from the Center for Curatorial Studies, Bard College (CCS Bard) working with the Marieluise Hessel Collection.
 These exhibitions pose five responses to the following conditions: three and a half months, two to four-person groups, 40 artworks, selected from a collection of over 3,000, and displayed in 7,000 square feet of space in and around the CCS Bard Galleries.
 From five vantage points, we consider how the collection respectively inhabits, haunts, flexes, wracks, or illuminates our queries.

-Curated by Sukanya Baskar, Muheb Esmat, and Michelle Weiqiu Song.
+Curated by Sukanya Baskar, Muheb Esmat, Michelle Weiqiu Song